joerncodes/peruse.coffee-vault/Willkommen.md

   showIndices: true
   sidebarText:
   sidebarElements:
+    tableOfContents: true
+    sidebarImage: /im/profile
     sidebarText: >
-      Hey there, people.
+      # Hi there!

       My name is Jörn.
 I'm a dad, an artist, a programmer, a RPG fan, a coffee afficionado, and a couple of descriptive nouns in a trenchcoat.
+I live in Germany with my son and my beautiful wife.

       🐔 [@JoernDraws](https://twitter.com/joerndraws)
       <br>